 Relief Provided by the Settlement

-Once entered by the court, the settlement will require Ocwen to provide the following forms of relief to eligible borrowers.
+The settlement requires Ocwen to provide the following forms of relief to eligible borrowers.

 Ocwen Must Provide Cash Payouts to Borrowers Who Lost Their Homes to Foreclosure